Quinz7339/CIPM/README.md

 # CIPM
 Password manager with cyber education and awareness components.
+Heavily inspired by KeePassXC but developed using the Qt(Python) GUI framework.

 ## Working environment